-- Cash and receivables are classified as and measured at amortized cost. - Accounts payable and accrued liabilities are classified as and measured at amortized cost.
+- Cash and receivables are classified as and measured at amortized cost. - Accounts payable and accrued liabilities and loans due to related parties are classified as and measured at amortized cost.

 Capital stock

 The proceeds from the issuance of units are allocated between common shares and common share purchase warrants based on the residual value method.
 Under this method, the proceeds are allocated to common shares based on the fair value of a common share at the date of issuance of the units and any residual remaining is allocated to the common share purchase warrants.